 “Career exploration right now is primarily limited by student and facilitator time constraints,” shared Tom Darling, Transfr’s Director of Product-Market Fit in this article about career exploration.
 “You also have students who just don’t see the relevance of career exploration.”

-Since our original career exploration offering was so well-received by users and clients, we’ve gone all-in on improving the newest iteration, Career Exploration 2.0 (CE 2.0).
-We dug into what’s new about CE 2.0 on an episode of Upward, the Transfr podcast, with Transfr’s own Bryant Harrison, Director of Product Management, and Shelley Hu, Executive Producer, about why CE 2.0 is such a game-changer and what changes we made to really deliver value and hopefully change some lives!
+We dug into what’s new about our career exploration product on an episode of Upward, the Transfr podcast, with Transfr’s own Bryant Harrison, Director of Product Management, and Shelley Hu, Executive Producer, about why VR career exploration is such a game-changer!

 What is career exploration and how did we build it?